christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

 ###Launch the python shell

-In the iPython shell, load the different libraries  :
+In the iPython shell in your Caffe repository, load the different libraries  :

 {% highlight python %}
 import numpy as np